Universe-2025-SEC1364W-Templates/workshop-guide/README.md

 ## Exercises

 This workshop is divided into three sections, each with multiple exercises.
 You should be able to complete all exercises in about 1.30 hours.
-If you get stuck, don't worry!
+If you get stuck, don't worry, just raise your hand and we will come by to help you out!

 Let's get started.